LiamHz/public-notes/fusion-rate/fusion-rate.md

 - If the target particles have a larger cross sectional area $\sigma$, then the probability of fusion occurring increases.
 Likewise, if the target particle has a smaller cross sectional area $\sigma$, then the probability of fusion decreases
 - If the density of the target particles in the cylinder $n_1$ increases, the probability of fusion also increases.
 Likewise, if the density is smaller, the probability of fusion will also decrease.

 This makes sense, imagine throwing a golf ball into a bucket.
 First, you were given 1 bucket that had an opening with an area of 1cm.
 Then, you were given 1000 buckets that had openings with area of 5m.
 In which case, do you think you would have a higher probability of throwing the golf ball in the bucket.
-Definitely the second case, where the cross sectional area of the opening of each bucket is greater and there is a higher density of buckets.
+The second case would definitely have a higher probability of throwing the golf ball in the bucket, since the cross sectional area of the opening of each bucket is greater and there is a higher density of buckets.

-Finally, we can go on to calculate the Mean Free Path which will.
+Finally, we can go on to calculate the Mean Free Path which will (missing words?)

 Let's say that there are several *incident particles* with density $n_2$.
 Don't confuse this with $n_1$ which we used to represent the density of the *target particles*.